ericburger/crossbardocs/pages/docs/programming-guide/session/Session-Metaevents-and-Procedures.md

+# Session Meta Events and Procedures

+> **Session Meta Events and Procedures** is a feature from the WAMP Advanced Profile.
+The specification can be found [here](https://github.com/tavendo/WAMP/blob/master/spec/advanced/session-meta-api.md).

 WAMP enables the monitoring of when sessions join a realm on the router or when they leave it via session metaevents.

 It also allows retrieving information about currently connected sessions via session metaprocedures.